bicipeng/bicipeng/README.md

 - 👋 Hi, I’m @bicipeng
-- 👀 I’m interested in becoming more skillful in app development.
+- 👀 I’m working as a software development engineer.
-- 🌱 I’m currently learning data structures.
+- 🌱 I’m currently learning data engineer.
 - 💞️ I’m looking to collaborate on fullstack projects.
 - 📫 How to reach me bicipeng@gmail.com